-An employee who violates any provision of the College's alcohol and substance abuse policies shall be subject to appropriate disciplinary action including suspension, demotion, non-renewal and/or termination as provided in College Policy 415.08.
-A student who violates any provision of those policies shall be subject to appropriate disciplinary action including suspension and expulsion as provided in College Policy 319.01.
+An employee who violates any provision of the College's alcohol and substance abuse policies shall be subject to appropriate disciplinary action including suspension, demotion, non-renewal and/or termination as provided in the Suspension, Demotion and Termination Policy 415.08.
+A student who violates any provision of those policies shall be subject to appropriate disciplinary action including suspension and expulsion as provided in the Student Code of Conduct Policy 319.01.
 In addition, any student or employee who violates the Codes of Conduct as set forth in this Statement of Prevention of Alcohol Abuse and Drug Use may be subject to referral for prosecution.

-The term "controlled substance" as used in this policy means substances included in Schedules I through V as defined by Section 813 of Title 21 of the United States Code and as further defined by the code of Federal Regulations, 21 C.F.R.
-1300.11 through 1300.15.
+The term "controlled substance" as used in this policy means substances included in Schedules I through V as defined by Section 812 of Title 21 of the United States Code and as further defined by the code of Federal Regulations, 21 C.F.R.
+1300.01 through 1300.05.
 The term does not include the use of a controlled substance pursuant to a valid prescription of other uses authorized by law.